Lima Airport Tips

 If you don’t have any checked luggage, just follow the exit signs.
 Priority & business class passengers pick up their luggage next to the belts.

-If you are staying in Lima, exit immigration at the arrivals hall.
+If you are staying in Lima, exit immigration at the arrivals hall, which leaves you on the 1st floor.
 If you expect somebody to get you at the airport, look for a sign with your name here.
-Then you’ll see the exit to the parking garage.
-This is also where you can get a taxi, Uber, Cabify or shuttle.
+Just outside are about a dozen kiosks for taxis and one for the AirPort Express bus (below).

 My favorite Lima airport transportation is Airport Express.